Jabble/tamu-rdm-workshops/README.md

 # Research Data Management Workshop Materials

-This repo contains materials for Research Data Management workshops to be taught at Texas A&M University by the University Libraries.
+This repo contains materials for Research Data Management workshops to be taught at Texas A&M University by the University Libraries in fall 2017.